Keeping Your Third-Year Student on Track

 Career and professional development

 Your student's third year is the perfect time to take advantage of the many valuable services that will help your student identify, develop and implement their career goals.
 Encourage your student to attend career development events and workshops.
 Take advantage of career fairs on campus.
-Check out the resources and opportunities available at the Internship and Career Center.
+Check out the resources and opportunities available at the Career Center.

 Internships